 The Student Development Centre is the base for all of the Specialist Teachers who visit the academy to provide extra help for student with Hearing Impairment, ASD, Speech and Language Difficulties & those who speak English as an additional language.
-There are also dedicated Level 3 LSAs who work with students in small group interventions ranging from social skills, behaviour modification and literacy and numeracy; we pride ourselves in being able to provide a wide range of support for the varied needs of students at The Sutton Academy.
+There are also dedicated Level 3 LSAs who work with students in small group interventions ranging from social skills, motor skills, literacy and numeracy; we pride ourselves in being able to provide a wide range of support for the varied needs of students at The Sutton Academy.
 In addition to this there are a variety of rooms to cater for different group sizes and we have access to ICT equipment to support learning.

 Learning Support Assistants are trained in different areas of AEN depending on the current needs of the cohort.
 Currently we have LSAs who focus on working with students who have dyslexia, Autism, SLCN, Tourette’s and supporting students with high levels of anxiety.

 Within the Additional Needs Team we aim: